materia-dex/materiadex-com/src/pages/docs/materia/01-protocol-overview/02-ecosystem-participants.md

 # Developers/Projects

-There are far too many ways Materia is used in the wider Ethereum ecosystem to count, but some examples include:
+There are far too many ways Materia can be used in the wider Ethereum ecosystem to count, but some examples include:

-- The open-source, accessible nature of Materia means there are countless UX experiments and front-ends built to offer access to Materia functionality.
-You can find Materia functions in most of the major DeFi dashboard projects.
-There are also many [Materia-specific tools](https://github.com/Materia/universe) built by the community.
+- The open-source, accessible nature of Materia means there could be different UX experiments and front-ends built to offer access to Materia functionality.

 - Wallets often integrate swapping and liquidity provision functionality as a core offering of their product.

 - DEX (decentralized exchange) aggregators pull liquidity from many liquidity protocols to offer traders the best prices but splitting their trades.
-Materia is the biggest single decentralized liquidity source for these projects.

 - Smart contract developers use the suite of functions available to invent new DeFi tools and other various experimental ideas.
-See projects like [Unisocks](https://unisocks.exchange/) or [Zora](https://ourzora.com/), among many, many others.

-# Materia Team and Community

-The Materia team along with the broader Materia community drives development of the protocol and ecosystem.
+# GIL holders

+GIL holders can create new proposals to add new functionalities or to modify the protocol, for example they can:

+- Change the *Materia fee* and the *Swap fee* for a single pair.
+- Officially deploy as DFO a smart contract to better interface with the core contracts.
+- Officially Deploy new smart contracts which extends the protocol with new functionalities.